-Domain Management is a new service that we offer to practices who need a domain solution to host some of MacPractice's additional platforms, such as the Patient Portal or our upcoming Mobile Web Interface.
+Domain Management is a new service that we offer to practices who need a domain solution to host some of MacPractice's additional platforms, such as the Patient Portal, TSYS or MPGo.
 Domain Management provides a practice the ability to easily sign up and set up a domain with practically zero fuss.
 There'll be no need to work with an IT or Networking professional in most cases.

 This article will discuss what our new Domain Management offerings entail, and how to get started setting up a domain, and the steps required before you can use this Domain for our web products.
 If you have any difficulties or require assistance, don't hesitate to contact MacPractice Support.

 - Accessing the Domain Management Page

 - Linking your MacPractice Server to the Domain